One Method to Solve all Stock Problems on LeetCode

 to enumerate all states of k

 .
-Interestingly, if you actually traverse k
+Interestingly, if you actually iterate k

 from small to large, you'll find that it also works.